Learning the Covariance of Treatment Effects Across Many Weak Experiments: Introduction

-The second question we study is that of estimating the covariance matrix of the true ATEs when the signal-to-noise ratio is small in each experiment, as is often the case in digital experimentation.
+The second question we study is the estimation of the covariance matrix of the true ATEs when the signal-to-noise ratio is small in each experiment, as is often the case in digital experimentation \citep{peysakhovich2018learning, deng2013improving, xie2016improving}.
 The statistical challenges are analogous to the many weak instrumental variables (IVs) setting.
-One question of interest in the weak instrument literature is whether letting the number of instruments diverge while holding their strength fixed yields consistent estimates.
-Similarly, we demonstrate that by letting the number of experiments diverge, although the signal-to-noise ratio in each experiment remains bounded, we can consistently estimate the covariance matrix of true treatment effects.
-Each of the three methods we study actually has a weak-instrument estimator counterpart.
+One question of interest in the weak instrument literature is whether allowing the number of instruments to diverge while holding their strength fixed yields consistent estimates \citep{mikusheva2022inference}.
+Analogously, we show that increasing the number of experiments, even if each maintains a low signal-to-noise ratio, enables consistent estimation of the covariance matrix of true treatment effects.
+In fact, each of the three methods we study has a weak-instrument estimator counterpart.

-Importantly, our results demonstrate that we can reliably estimate the covariance matrix of true treatment effects as a parameter at the meta-analytic level, that is, from experiment-level aggregates.
-In doing so, we contribute to an emerging literature on meta-analytic approaches to surrogacy \cite{elliott2015surrogacy,cunningham2020interpreting, tripuraneni2023choosing}, which are well-suited to the large number of experiments conducted on modern online experimentation platforms.
-The data volume of historical experiments in online platforms is so massive that working at the unit level is often computationally prohibitive.
-Our methods are therefore also operationally, not just statistically, viable even in such large-scale experimentation settings.
+Our results demonstrate that we can reliably estimate the covariance matrix of true treatment effects as a parameter at the meta-analytic level, that is, from experiment-level aggregates.
+In this way, we contribute to an emerging literature on meta-analytic approaches to surrogacy \cite{elliott2015surrogacy,cunningham2020interpreting, tripuraneni2023choosing}, which is particularly relevant given the large number of experiments conducted on modern online experimentation platforms.
+The sheer volume of historical data from these platforms often makes unit-level analysis computationally challenging, if not prohibitive \cite{wong2019efficient}.
+Therefore, our methods are not only statistically robust, but also operationally feasible for large-scale experimentation.